 AI for medicine has a lot of promise, but it's also really overhyped right now.
-This post explains why and asks if we should update our timelines to existentially dangerous AI as a result (tldr: personally I do not).
+This post explains why and asks if we should update our timelines to existentially dangerous AI as a result (tldr: personally I do not update much).

 Back in 2016 deep learning pioneer Geoffrey Hinton famously said "people should stop training radiologists now - it's just completely obvious within 5 years deep learning is going to do better than radiologists.
 It might be 10 years, but we've got plenty of radiologists already."

 Hinton went on to make similar statements in numerous interviews, including one in The New Yorker in 2017.
 It’s now been 4.5 years since Hinton's prediction, and while there are lots of startups and hype about AI for radiology, in terms of real world impact not much has happened.
 There's also a severe shortage of radiologists, but that's besides the point.

 Don’t get me wrong, Hinton’s case that deep learning could automate much of radiology remains very strong.However, what is achievable in principle isn’t always easy to implement in practice.
 Data variability, data scarcity, and the intrinsic complexity of human biology all remain huge barriers.